lukso-network/LIPs/CONTRIBUTING.md

 3. Add your LIP to your fork of the repository.
 There is a [template LSP here](lsp-X.md).
 4. Submit a Pull Request to LUKSO's [LSPs repository](https://github.com/lukso-network/LIPs).

 Your first PR should be a first draft of the final LSP.
-It must meet the following formatting criterias:
+It must meet the following formatting criteria:

 - Correct metadata in the header, as described in the [LSP template](lsp-x.md).
 - Make sure you include a `discussions-to` header with the URL to a discussion forum or open GitHub issue where people can discuss the LSP as a whole.